mozz100/pytest-pythonpath/README.md

 pytest-pythonpath
 =================

-This is a py.test plugin for adding to the PYTHONPATH from the pytests.ini file before tests run.
+This is a py.test plugin for adding to the PYTHONPATH from the pytest.ini file before tests run.

 Installation
 ------------